 International Association of Jewish Genealogical Societies

-The International Association of Jewish Genealogical Societies (IAJGS) is a non-profit organization dedicated to the coordination of the activities of more than 75 national and local Jewish genealogical societies around the world.
+The International Association of Jewish Genealogical Societies (IAJGS) is a non-profit organization dedicated to the coordination of the activities of "more than 70 national and local Jewish genealogical societies around the world."

 International Jewish Cemetery Project

-The project describes its mission as an attempt "to catalogue every Jewish burial site throughout the world."
+The project describes its mission as an attempt "to catalogue every Jewish burial site in the world."

 Jewish Genealogical Society, Inc.

 Non-profit society based in New York City provides information on meetings, conferences, and resources.

 The primary internet source connecting researchers of Jewish genealogy worldwide.